phenotypic/homebridge-web-sprinklers/README.md

 /zone/state/INT_VALUE
 ```

-## Scheduling

-When scheduling is enabled, the plugin will ensure that watering finishes however many minutes before sunrise you specify in `sunriseOffset`.
-Therefore, the start time will vary daily as a result of changing sunrise times and may also be affected by individual zone watering times (see below).

-When adaptive watering is enabled, the difference between the maximum temperature for that day and the minimum watering temperature in the plugin will be added to the default watering duration for each zone.
-Thus, watering times will increase as a result of higher temperatures.
 ## Notes

-- The sprinkler controller itself should have an automatic shutoff feature where the valve will automatically close after a period of time (e.g. `30` minutes) so valves are not left open if there was an error recieving the shut off message from the plugin
+- If you are using scheduling, the sprinkler controller should have an auto-shutoff feature where the valve will automatically close after a period of time (e.g. `30` minutes) has passed so that valves are not left open if there was an error recieving the off message from the plugin

 - Your [Apixu API](https://www.apixu.com) key grants you access to `10000` API calls per month (>`300` per day).
-The plugin will only make an API call once per day (as well as when homebridge starts up)
+The plugin will only make an API call once per day (as well as when homebridge starts up) so you do not need to worry about running out of API calls.